Medical Scribe Certificate (C45400 C1)

-*CIS 110 OR CIS 111 OR OST 131 OR is a co-requisite to MED 183 and can be taken prior to or at the same time offered as the Medical Scribe Certificate program.
+*CIS 110 OR CIS 111 OR OST 131 - is a co-requisite to MED 183 and can be taken prior to or at the same time as this certificate program.

 Important Information Regarding Certification

-Individuals who take and pass the Medical Scribe Certification Exam (MSCE) who have less than 200 hours of direct medical scribe experience can earn the credential Apprentice Medical Scribe (AMSP).
+Individuals who take and pass the Medical Scribe Certification Exam (MSCE) and have less than 200 hours of direct medical scribe experience can earn the credential Apprentice Medical Scribe Professional (AMSP).

-Individuals who take and pass the MSCE who have 200 hours of direct medical scribe experience earn the Certified Medical Scribe Professional (CMSP) credential.
+Individuals who take and pass the MSCE and have 200 hours of direct medical scribe experience earn the CMSP credential.